ynov-kopenkinda/b2/reseaux/Lab1/lab1.GROUP_9.md

 ## Stage 7

-- We've created two subnet : subnet 1 on 10.9.1.0/16 subnet 2 on 10.9.2.0/16.
-Then we have added Alpin Linux and connect it to the switch in DHCP to acess internert
+- We've created two subnet : subnet 1 on `10.9.1.0/16` subnet 2 on `10.9.2.0/16`.
+Then we have added Alpine Linux and connect it to the switch in DHCP to access internet

-- Then we have intsalled curl on alpin linux and changed it network configuration to be static on the first subnet
+- Then we've installed curl on Alpine linux and changed it network configuration to be static on the first subnet
 ![Connection Diagram](./images/stage7.01.png)

 -Then we have donwloaded the file